zikula/core/docs/LayoutDesign/Themes/ThemeConfiguration.md

 to match the (1) path, (2) route id, or (3) the module name.
 The realms are matched from top to bottom returning the first match (case-insensitive).
 Therefore, more specific definitions must be higher than general definitions.

-Two additional 'alias' realms may be defined and neither requires a pattern:
+Three additional 'alias' realms may be defined and neither requires a pattern:
   1) Defining an 'admin' realm will be used when `@Theme('admin')` controller method annotation is detected in the method
   2) Defining a 'home' realm will be used when the path = `/`
+  3) Defining an 'error' realm will be used when an exception is thrown (other than AccessDeniedException) and the error template is rendered.

 Any block positions in the page's template must be defined here.